GaloisInc/FAW/all/plugin-dialects/README.md

 the corpus, or a subset of it.
 Like the clustering plugin, it is intended for root cause analysis, i.e. finding the relationships between interesting features.
-Unlike the clustering plugin, which primarily deals only with pairs of features (making its name a misnomer), the dialect wizard facilitates dealing with groups of features.
+Unlike the clustering plugin, which primarily deals only with pairs of features, the dialect wizard facilitates dealing with groups of features.

 The dialect wizard can answer questions like:
 * "What kinds of features are produced by running parsers on this corpus?
 Are